 - In order to bring a restricted or non-restricted firearm into Canada as a new import, an individual must be at least 18 years old and have a Possession and Acquisition Licence (PAL) with the licence privileges for the class of firearm that is being imported.
-A Possession Only Licence (POL) does not allow individuals to import a newly acquired firearm, though it does allow the re-importation of one that was temporarily taken out of Canada.

 - All firearms must be declared at Canada Customs and the applicable duties and taxes must be paid.
 More information on the declaration process is available from the Canada Border Services Agency (CBSA) Border Information Services telephone service at 1-800-461-9999 (toll-free from within Canada), or for calls outside of Canada, at 1-204-983-3500 or 1-506-636-5064.
 CBSA also publishes a guide titled Information on Importing a Firearm or Weapon Into Canada (BSF5044).

 - Before a restricted firearm can be imported into Canada:

 - it must be verified and registered with the Canadian Firearms Program (CFP).
 Assistance with the verification and registration of a newly imported firearm is available from the CFP at 1-800-731-4000 (Canada and the U.S.) or 1-506-624-6626 (outside Canada and the U.S.).